Drommedhar/SoulsModConfigurator/README.md

 1. **Select Your Game**: Choose a game from the game dropdown
 2. **Set Installation Path**: Click "Browse" and navigate to your installation folder
-3. **Verify Installation**: The status should show "Ready to install mods"

 ### Installing Mods